top of page

 Frequently asked questions

-What tasks can a real estate virtual assistant handle?
+Q: What types of tasks can a real estate virtual assistant handle on a daily basis?

-What qualifications or skills should I look for when hiring a real estate virtual assistant?
+Q: What qualifications should I look for when hiring a real estate virtual assistant?

 bottom of page